rpf13/sunshine/README.md

 - `validate_postalcode()`
     - Ask's for the postal / zip code and calls the `validate_zip_input()` to validate it
 - `get_location()`
     - This is one of the two "API functions".
 It is responsible to get the coordinates via geopy OSM Nominatim API (via the geopy package).
 It returns an array with latitude, longitude.
 It calls the previously mentioned validation functions to verify user input.
 There are several try / except blocks, to do proper error handling at each individual step.
-The call is smart and kind of lagnauge aware, it will automaticall return the best guess.
+The call is smart and kind of lagnauge aware, it will automatically return the best match.
 However, it has it's limitations, if the input is too weird and does not match at all, it will return "None", which will be handled as an exception.
 - `translate_weathercode(weathercode)`
-    This function takes the weathercode, which we get via the `MeteoDataCall` class, and translates it to a human readable text string.
+    This function takes the weathercode, which we get via the `MeteoDataCall` class, as argument and translates it to a human readable text string.
 It returns the string via the weathercondition variable.
 - `get_live_weather()`
     - This function is the "main driver" for the live weather feature.
 It calls all necessary classes, methods and functions and correlates them together.
 It **intentionally** uses a "hard" sys.exit, if no geoinfo could be fetched via the geopy API.
 It does not make sense to continue the program, if there is no geoinfo.
 It does further error checking for each other level.
-It "stitches" the weathercode with the emoji's together (called via dedicated CONDITIONS constant, which is a hash).
+It "stitches" the weathercode with the emoji's together (called via dedicated CONDITIONS constant, which is basically a hash).
 It uses the text string of the weathercode and replaces any whitespaces with underline to find then the related key in the hash.
 - `live_weather_loop()`
-    - This function is the loop to repeatedly ask the user if he wants to get the live weatehr for another location.
+    - This function is the loop to repeatedly ask the user if he wants to get the live weather for another location.
 It calls the `ask_input()` function to validate the input.
 - `get_historical_weather()`
     - This function is the "main driver" for the historical weather feature.
 It calls all necessary classes, methods and functions and correlates them together.
 Unlike the `get_live_weather()` function, it starts with asking the user for a date as input, which get's verified via the `DateInputVerifier()` class and it's related method.
-The rest of the function follows the same concept as the `get_live_weather()` function, it does also **intentionally** uses a "hard" sys.exit,
+The rest of the function follows the same concept as the `get_live_weather()` function, it does also **intentionally** use a "hard" sys.exit.
 - `historical_weather_loop()`
     - counterpart to the `live_weather_loop()`, but for the historical weather.
 - `main()`
     - This is the main driver for the whole program, a while loop to display the menu and verfies the user input.
 It uses the pyfiglet paket to display the welcoming header.
+It does also use the `ask_input()` helper function, to check if the user input is valid or not.

 #### Other Python Files